pnnl/NATIG/README.md

 To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 4G RC 9500 `

 To run this example in a unix cluster using slurm with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 4G RC 123 `

+Using base point to point connected star topology:

+To run this example in docker: ` sudo bash run.sh /rd2c/ 3G "" 9500 `

+To run this example in docker with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 3G "" 123 `

+To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 3G RC 9500 `

+To run this example in a unix cluster using slurm with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 3G RC 123 `

 Interesting outputted data: